codesplinta/busser/README.md

 # busser
-an evented object for scalable communication across ReactJS Components
+an evented object for scalable and precise communication across ReactJS Components